 Because of their high resolution and wide range of halo masses, spanning from groups to clusters, the \textsc{c-eagle} re-simulations are an excellent laboratory to understand the different environmental processes that affect the quenching of star formation and its dependence on cluster mass.
 Under the assumption that more massive clusters are associated with denser environments, we first search for correlations between the properties of galaxies at their quenching time and the mass of the halo where they reach their quenching state.

 Following \citetalias{Pallero19}, and to improve the number statistics of our results, we stack galaxy in four bins of host cluster mass M$_{200}(z = 0)$. \citetalias{Pallero19} split the 10 most massive halos in the \textsc{eagle} simulations in three bins of mass, ranging from 14 < log$_{10}M_{200}$/M$_{\odot}$ < 14.8, and found significant differences between the properties of satellites residing in the lowest and highest cluster masses at quenching.

 Taking advantage of the larger \textsc{c-eagle} sample, we will be able to see if the trends found in \citetalias{Pallero19} prevail at higher masses.
-To this end we split our $z=0$ cluster sample as follows:
+To this end, we split our $z=0$ cluster sample as follows:

-\begin{itemize} \item High mass: $14.9 < \log_{10}M_{200}/$M$_{\odot} < 15.4$ \item Intermediate-high mass: $14.6 < \log_{10}M_{200}/$M$_\odot < 14.9$ \item Intermediate-low mass: $14.3 < \log_{10}M_{200}/$M$_{\odot} < 14.6$ \item Low mass: $14.0 < \log_{10}M_{200}/$M$_\odot < 14.3$.
+\begin{itemize} \item high mass: $14.9 < \log_{10}M_{200}/$M$_{\odot} < 15.4$ \item intermediate-high mass: $14.6 < \log_{10}M_{200}/$M$_\odot < 14.9$ \item intermediate-low mass: $14.3 < \log_{10}M_{200}/$M$_{\odot} < 14.6$ \item low mass: $14.0 < \log_{10}M_{200}/$M$_\odot < 14.3$.

 \end{itemize}